Theme Parks: Ride to the Future with Twilight & Dreamcraft

-To meet the high-capacity demands of VR theme park experiences, DreamCraft designed a virtual reality headset with Ultraleap’s embedded hand tracking technology as well as a separable head mount system.
+To meet the high-capacity demands of VR theme park experiences, DreamCraft designed a virtual reality headset with an embedded Stereo IR 170 hand tracking module as well as a separable head mount system.
 This allows the headset to stay with the ride at all times, while riders wear a magnetic mount that can be sanitized after each use.

 The hand tracking is often a surprise to riders, who aren’t told about the feature ahead of time.
 “A lot of times people organically discover that ability,” says Sanderson.
 “We see astonishment and amazement when they realise it’s their actual hand that they’re seeing.”

 The future is in virtual reality theme parks